embarklabs/embark/site/source/docs/plugin_reference.md

   - `response`: an object containing the response payload
   - `transport`: an object containing the client's websocket connection to the proxy
   - `isWs`: a boolean flag indicating if the request was performed using websockets
+- `runcode:register:<variable>`: when variables are registered in the console using `runcode:register`, actions with the name of the variable (ie `runcode:register:web3`) will be run *before* the variable is actually registered in the console.
+This allows a variable to be modified by plugins before being registered in the console.
+Params are:
+  - `<variable>`: an object containing the variable registered in the console
+  - `callback`: callback to be called once the variable has been modified.
+Pass the following parameters to the callback:
+    - `error`: Any error that ocurred during the action
+    - `<variable>`: The modified variable to be registered in the console.